CyranoB/flash_cards/README.md

 ### Configuration

-- Configure your OpenAI API key through the settings page
+- Set your OpenAI API key and model in the `.env` file
 - Choose your preferred interface language (English/French)
 - Customize theme settings (light/dark mode)